khoih-prog/AsyncWebServer_STM32/README.md

 - Many different options exist for the user to make responding a background task

 ### Template processing

-- AsyncWebserver_STM32 contains simple template processing engine.
+- ESPAsyncWebserver contains simple template processing engine.
 - Template processing can be added to most response types.
 - Currently it supports only replacing template placeholders with actual values.
 No conditional processing, cycles, etc.
 - Placeholders are delimited with ```%``` symbols.
 Like this: ```%TEMPLATE_PLACEHOLDER%```.